-I am a third year PhD student and Pearson Scholar at the Harris School of Public Policy and the Pearson Institute for the Study and Resolution of Global Conflicts (University of Chicago).
+I am a fourth year PhD student and Pearson Scholar at the Harris School of Public Policy and the Pearson Institute for the Study and Resolution of Global Conflicts (University of Chicago).
 I obtained degrees in Economics (BA & MA) and History (BA) from the Universidad de los Andes at Bogotá, Colombia.
 My main research interests lie at the intersection of economic history, political economy, and development economics.

-I am currently working on a project that assesses the impact of the South African mineral revolution on the formation of large-scale ethnic identities at the turn of the 19th century.
-I have previously studied civil conflict and migration in Colombia, the long-term impacts of 19th century legislation design in Latin America, and was part of a research team that analyzed rural local politics in the Democratic Republic of the Congo.
+I am currently working on a project that assesses the political effects of the South African mineral revolution at the turn of the 19th century.
+I have previously studied civil conflict and migration in Colombia, the long-term impacts of 19th century legislation design in Latin America, and was part of a field research team that analyzed rural local politics in the Democratic Republic of the Congo.